ceph/ceph/doc/radosgw/rgw-cache.rst

 .. contents::

-This new feature adds to RGW the ability to securely cache objects and offload the workload from the cluster, using Nginx.
+This feature adds to RGW the ability to securely cache objects and offload the workload from the cluster, using Nginx.
-After an object is accessed the first time it will be stored on top of Nginx dir.
+After an object is accessed the first time it will be stored in Nginx directory.
-Every request the Nginx will not fetch data from the RGW or the cluster, It will only check for permissions for that user from the RGW.
+When data is already cached, it need not be fetched from RGW.
+A permission check will be made against RGW to ensure the requesting user has access.
-This feature is based on some Nginx modules, ngx_http_auth_request_module, https://github.com/kaltura/nginx-aws-auth-module, Openresty for lua capablities.
+This feature is based on some Nginx modules, ngx_http_auth_request_module, https://github.com/kaltura/nginx-aws-auth-module, Openresty for lua capabilities.
 Currently this feature only works for GET requests and it will cache only AWSv4 requests (only s3 requests).
 The feature introduces 2 new APIs: Auth and Cache.